ananyay/Pedal_through_Austin/README.md

 ### Research Questions :

-1. Is there any variation in the usage over 5 years?
+1. Is there any variation in the bike utilization over 5 years?

 2. What are the high demand hubs and times that Austin B-Cycle needs to meet?